Reek da Villian

-Rico Pleasant (born December 5, 1989), better known as ReMix Reek, is an American rapper from Roosevelt, Long Island, New York.
+Tariek Williams (born April 24, 1989), better known as reek da villian, is an American rapper from Roosevelt, Long Island, New York.
 He embarked on his career as the protégé of fellow Long Island rapper Busta Rhymes and as a member of the East Coast hip hop group Flipmode Squad.

 Early life

 Rico Pleasant was born in Nassau County Roosevelt, Long Island, New York, United States.
 He was the third born of four siblings.
 As a kid he found his pleasure in music, dancing and sports.
 Williams started rapping at 7 years old after watching and listening to his older cousins.
 His father died while he was incarcerated when Williams was only 9 years old.
 While growing up, he idolized his older brother and cousins.
 That's where he first encountered rapping.
 He first started recording music at 15 years of age in his cousin's studio in Freeport, New York.